pareyesv/rs/slides/2025/git2.md

 git remote -v
 ```

-## Interacting with remote reports
+## Interacting with remote repositories

 + `git push` send your local commits to the remote repo